CHARTER FOR THE BARONY OF FLAMING GRYPHON

 V-106 Award of the Gryphon's Fire - Given for long and distinguished service to the Barony.

-V-107 Baroness' Cipher - Given by the Baroness for exhibiting courteous behavior at all times.
-Recipients may wear a stylized badge consisting of the Baroness' initial combined with the letter 'B' and may style themselves as a Bearer of the Baroness' Cipher (BBC).
+V-107 Baroness' Cypher - Given by the Baroness for exhibiting courteous behavior at all times.
+Recipients may wear a stylized badge consisting of the Baroness' initial combined with the letter 'B' and may style themselves as a Bearer of the Baroness' Cypher (BBC).
 This recognition may be received multiple times.

 V-108 Order of St. Crispin - Given for exemplary efforts in authenticity.
 The first five members will be known as the "Hand of St. Crispin".
 Members may wear the badge of the order as registered by the SCA College of Arms and may style themselves as Companion of the Order of St. Crispin (CSC).